hiulit/RetroPie-Godot-Engine-Emulator/README.md

 The folder structure in the theme you are using might differ.
 Take a look at how this particular theme works to create the `godot-engine` folder accordingly.
 You might need to delete extra icons that are not needed.

-## Premade Godot systems
+## Pre-made Godot systems

-I've created a couple of ready-to-use Godot systems.
+I've created a couple of ready-to-use Godot systems:

-One for the default EmulationStation theme that comes in RetroPie, **Carbon theme**, and the other, my personal favourite theme, for the **Pixel theme**.
+- For the **Carbon theme**, which is the default EmulationStation theme that comes in RetroPie.
+- For the **Pixel theme**, my personal favourite theme.

-Copy the `theme/[THEME]/godot-engine` folder from this repository to `/etc/emulationstation/themes/[THEME]`.
+To install a Godot system, copy the `theme/[THEME]/godot-engine` folder from this repository to `/etc/emulationstation/themes/[THEME]`.

 ### Carbon theme